simongalasso/rubik/README.md

 ### Options
 ```
--s, --speed <speed_selection>    visualisator speed selection, choose from 'slow', 'normal' or 'fast'
+-m, --mode <speed_selection>    speed selection, choose from 'slow', 'normal' or 'fast'
 ```

 ### Args
 ```
-<input_sequence>    The sequence to shuffle a rubik
+<input_sequence>    The sequence to shuffle a rubik (random if empty)
 ```

 ### Sequence format
 An action is defined by a face and a rotation
 ```
+U -> up
 F -> front
 R -> right
-U -> up
+D -> down
 B -> back
 L -> left
-D -> down

 nothing -> turn right
 ' -> turn left